AxisCommunications/acap-integration-examples-aws/telemetry-to-aws-iot-core/README.md

 > Client id:  device01
 ```

-We will use the MQTT host and client id in the upcoming chapter where we configure the camera.
+We will use the MQTT host and client ID in the upcoming chapter where we configure the camera.

 ### Configure the camera